Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 17.md

     - With her passive perception, she sees that Julian is _terrified_
 - Cordelia snaps to lock herself back in, and as she raises it she notices small bits of moss on her hand??
 It’s darker pink, rather than green moss
     - It’s on the back of her hand, with cute little sprouts coming off of it
-    - With her ==Detect Magic==, she realizes that the color of its magic is the same as the orb
+    - With her <span style="color:rgb(197, 124, 22)">Detect Magic</span>, she realizes that the color of its magic is the same as the orb
 - Cordelia talks to Julian, tells him that she needs to regroup with her friends
     - He’s still really hurt
     - She props him up and help him walk over to the rest of the group